 - Once you sign the mass mod and GSA reactivates the SIN addition option in eMod, you’ll have the option to add any GSA offering to your contract that you qualify for, including those that were previously under a different GSA Schedule.

 An Easier Way to Expand Your GSA Schedule

 When GSA completes Phase 2 of the MAS Consolidation, companies will have an easier path to expand their GSA Schedule Contract.
 Prior to the MAS Consolidation, a company’s products and services could have qualified under multiple GSA Schedules.
 For example, a company that held a GSA Schedule 70 Contract for IT solutions would have needed to obtain a GSA Professional Services Schedule to offer management consulting services (MOBIS).
 The MAS Consolidation pulls all products and services under one GSA Schedule.
 Once a company signs the Phase 2 mass modification and GSA lifts the hold on SIN addition modifications, companies will have the ability to add to their existing GSA Schedule, as opposed to potentially needing to pursue an additional GSA Schedule.

 FEDSched has helped companies navigate changes at GSA for over three decades.
 In addition to providing modification support to update your GSA Schedule, our team can evaluate your specific situation and advise you on the best path forward.
-If you’d like to add a SIN before GSA puts a temporary hold on SIN additions, we can help.
-Contact us to discuss the documentation requirements and feasibility of submitting your modification this month.
+Contact us to discuss how we can help.